top of page

 What distinguishes the Better Politics Fund from other democracy or civic engagement funds?

-The Better Politics Fund is the only global fund focused on political leadership innovation.
+The Better Politics Fund is the first global fund focused on non-partisan political leadership innovation.
 Unlike funds that address civic space, participation or policy, we concentrate on who leads, how they lead, and their accountability to constituents.
 Committed to non-partisanship, our approach centers on transforming politics and leadership to drive systemic change.

 Our team combines political entrepreneurship, governance, campaigning, behavioral science, and innovation expertise.
 We work closely with regional ecosystems and prioritize engaging underrepresented communities as co-creators of political solutions.